1uckyday/fastfetchconfig/README.md

 mkdir fastfetch
 ```
-open the file manager and open the config. copy and paste my preset:
+open the file manager and open the config.jsonc
+copy and paste my preset:

 ```
 cd ~/.config/fastfetch